Ultimate guide to choosing pet food. What should be in your pet food- (PART 0)

-- Fat soluble Vitamins – (Vitamin A,D, E and K) – they can accumulate in the body and become toxic.
+- Fat soluble Vitamins – (Vitamin A,D, E and K) which can accumulate in the body and become toxic.

 - Water soluble Vitamins – (Vitamin C and the B vitamins i.e. thiamin, riboflavin, niacin, pantothenic acid, pyridoxine, biotin, folic acid, cobalamin) – they are not stored in the body and can be eliminated through pee.

 You’ve probably seen some of these on the dry pet food bags.
 However, we will write another blog to cover synthetic vitamins vs. natural vitamins later.

-To simplify Fat Soluble vitamins for your dog or cat, here’s a nifty table
+To simplify sources of Fat Soluble vitamins for your dog or cat, here’s a nifty table